klebgenomics/Kaptive-Web/INSTALL.md

 You'll now be able to use Kaptive Web at [http://127.0.0.1:8000/kaptive/default/index](http://127.0.0.1:8000/kaptive/default/index).
 You can also get there by going to 'My Sites' in the web2py interface, entering your password, and clicking on 'kaptive'.

 Enjoy!

+## Disabling reCAPTCHA

+If you are running a local copy of Kaptive Web, you may want to get rid of the [reCAPTCHA](https://www.google.com/recaptcha/) "I'm not a robot" check.

+You can do this by making a couple small modifications to the `controllers/default.py` file.
+Specifically, delete the two instances of `captcha_field()`.
+Kaptive Web will now assume you're not a robot!